 Feeding and breeding mainly on the leaves of its various herbaceous host plants.
-In Europe it has been found primarily on Hydrangea production in the Netherlands and elsewhere across the European continent.
-In Japan, it is reported as a pest of tobacco and tomato production, on the latter acting as a vector of Tomato spotted wilt virus (TSWV) (Palmer, 1992; Murai, 2001).
+In Europe it was initially found on Hydrangea plants in the Netherlands and elsewhere across the European continent (e.g., EPPO Global Database, 2017b), but it has been seen on a wider range of plants.
+In England it has caused problems on crops including Cyclamen, Impatiens, primrose, basil and rosemary (Bennison & Bartel, 2022).
+In Japan, it is reported as a pest of tobacco and tomato production, on the latter acting as a vector of Tomato spotted wilt